TinasheGwash/Investment-App/README.md

-# Loan-Amortization-App
+# Investment-App
-C# application that calculates loan amortization schedule
+C# application that calculates the value of an investment overtime.

+User enters yearly investment, yearly growth, and numbers of years.
+Application displays the number of years and investment value.